 4. Include a powerful, memorable story

 There was one essay that got a student into 14 colleges, including Harvard, Stanford, and Princeton.
-Although a scholarship essay is a bit different, you can use principles from an admissions essay to achieve desired results.
+Although a scholarship essay is different, you can use principles from an admissions essay to achieve the desired results.

 Here’s an excerpt: